Blog archive all

 By: Brian Whitaker

 Libya's largest oil refinery, in Ras Lanuf, has been closed since the uprising against Colonel Gaddafi and will remain closed for at least another month while the company that operates it is restructured, the Tripoli Post reports.
-Behind this rather bland announcement is a controversy that has been… Read more
+Behind this rather bland announcement is a controversy… Read more

 By: Brian Whitaker